aws-solutions-library-samples/aws-insurancelake-etl/docs/schema_mapping.md

 ## Files with No Header

-If a file format is configured with `header: false`, the column names will be enumerated by Spark using the prefix `_c` with a number representing the column position in the schema, **starting with 0**.
+If a file format is configured with `header: false`, the column names will be enumerated by Apache Spark using the prefix `_c` with a number representing the column position in the schema, **starting with 0**.

 For files with no header, the ETL will not be aware if columns change order in the source file schema.
 We recommend using [data quality rules](./data_quality.md) to check field types to catch this situation.